 Game Preview: Iowa Wild at San Diego Gulls

-The Iowa Wild begin a five-game road trip with a visit to Pechanga Arena to take on the San Diego Gulls on Friday at 9 p.m.
+The Iowa Wild wrap up a pair of weekend games against the San Diego Gulls at Pechanga Arena on Saturday at 8 p.m.

 ALL-TIME SERIES